SoggyWaffle27/SoggyWaffle27/README.md

 - 🌱 I’m currently learning Code I guess
 - 💞️ I’m looking to collaborate on absolutly nothing.
 Im scared of group work
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Its more likely that you will die while going to buy a lottery ticket than to actually win.
+- ⚡ Fun fact: Its more likely that you will die while going to buy a lottery ticket (Powerball jackpot) than to actually win.

 <!---
 SoggyWaffle27/SoggyWaffle27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.